Refer to the following sections when working in the

 accessed from both your work PC and your Protective Enclave

-virtual desktop.
+data out of the Protective Enclave.
 You will need to work with your

 local IT department on how to access

 this area from your work PC.
 You should not save any confidential

 When you are working in the Protective Enclave, if you try to save a file containing DCL3 data to this library, you will see a McAfee Data Loss Prevention (DLP) popup in the lower right hand corner of the virtual desktop indicating sensitive content was found, and that the file copy was Encrypted: